tghw/trello-py/README.md

 Python Trello API Wrapper
 =========================

-This Python API is simply a wrapper around the [Trello](https://trello.com/) REST API.
+This library is a Python wrapper around the [Trello](https://trello.com/) REST API.

-This library requires Python 3.6 or later.
+Requires Python 3.6 or later.

 If you wish to use this with Python 2 or Python 3.5 or lower, please use version 0.9.4.

 Getting Started
 ---------------